How to Mother Yourself

 This hurts.
 I don’t like this.
 And I am still here.

 Healthy internal mothering has a specific tone.
+The point is not sounding nice.
+It is creating a steady internal response.
 It is not dramatic.
 It does not argue.
 It does not rush.
 It does not shame.

 It sounds like: